 Now can we fix California's school facilities?

-by Jeff Camp | March 19, 2021 | 0 Comments
+by Jeff Camp | August 21, 2024 | 2 Comments

 featured image

-Back to ramshackle schools
+California's ramshackle schools

-It has been a long time since California invested significantly in school facilities.
-California was on the cusp of doing something about it before the Pandemic.
-The legislature asked voters to approve a major statewide bond measure that would have matched local investment in school facilities.
-The California School and College Facilities Bond measure reached voters just as the dramatic quarantine of the Diamond Princess made America aware of a new threat with the strange name COVID-19.
-The ill-timed measure, assigned the unlucky number 13, failed.
+The state legislature had asked voters to approve the California School and College Facilities Bond.
+It would have provided billions for the purpose, but the timing was awful.
+The measure reached voters just as the dramatic quarantine of the Diamond Princess made America aware of a scary new threat with a strange name: COVID-19.
+Assigned the unlucky number 13, the measure failed.

-Compared to most states, California's population has grown quickly, requiring a lot of new classrooms.
-California's schools have made heavy use of prefabricated "portables" which have displaced open spaces and playgrounds.
-With maintenance, schools can last a long time, but not all construction is of equal quality, and building codes change.
-Many of California's older schools have lingering problems with lead contamination, for example, which can be expensive to address.
-School ventilation systems are of uneven quality.
+With maintenance, schools can last a long time, but not all construction is of equal quality.
+Many of California's schools are sound, but some are in deep need of renovation.
+Some may have lingering problems with lead contamination, for example, and school heading and cooling systems are of uneven quality.

-The role of state bonds for schools
+The role of state and local bonds for schools

 How often have voters supported state school bonds?